elisshui/Predicting-Real-Estate-Prices/README.md

-# Predicting-Real-Estate-Prices
+# Predicting Real Estate Prices (MATLAB)
-Predicting real estate prices through deploying a linear regressing model using MATLAB
+Predicting real estate prices through deploying a linear regressing model using MATLAB - an accuracy of 82.258% was achieved.